amyjaderichards/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Summary
-A simple implementation of the game rock, paper, scissors from the [Odin Project](https://www.theodinproject.com) curriculum
+First project from The [Odin Project](http://www.theodinprojecy.com).
+"Make a simple implementation of grade-school classic “rock paper scissors”.
+For the moment we’re just going to play the game from the browser console."

+# Languages Used
+- HTML

+# ToDo
+- Add a UI